States settle with Google, iHeartMedia over misleading ads

 California’s complaint includes a script given to radio personalities that included first-person language about using the phone’s camera to take photos at night for events like football games and meteor showers, as well as using the phone’s voice activation system.

-Arizona, Georgia, Illinois, Massachusetts, New York and Texas and the Federal Trade Commission were part of the settlements.
+Arizona, Georgia, Illinois, Massachusetts, New York, Texas and the Federal Trade Commission were part of the settlements.
+Arizona will receive $1.1 million of the settlement money; Illinois, more than $1.5 million; Massachusetts, more than $1 million; and New York, $1.58 million.
+Settlement portions for Georgia and Texas weren’t immediately available.

 Of the settlement money, California will receive nearly $3 million.
 The money will be split between the state and Alameda County, where the case was filed, and be used to enforce consumer protection laws, a spokeswoman for Bonta said.